calculix/cae/README.md

 # Features

 - CAE comes with the latest CGX and CCX compiled for both Linux and Windows.
-Windows version of CGX is taken from [CalculiX Launcher v3.4](http://www.calculixforwin.com/)

 - INP format for all needs: program parses .inp-file and generates model on the fly, so separate format for the model is not needed.
 Final model is saved also with .inp format ready to be calculated with CCX.